 According to our Company’s policy, we should not apply the technology which can impact the environment, such as, Coal Power Generation.
 Furthermore, the financing loan is quite challenging, air pollution is to be managed, and technology is difficult for Coal.
 Clean Coal, Hi-Technology, which is being used by Japan, is very costly.

 Most widely used in Myanmar is Hydro Power Generation plant, but the construction will take time, which is about 6 to 8 years.
 As for the short term solution, possibilities are Liquid fuel and Natural gas.

 View on the Selling Gas to Overseas

 Selling gas to overseas should not be related to the shortage of electricity supply any longer as it was over.
-For example, there were 10 dishes of Mohinga (fish noodle soup) available in one shop, but you initially wanted and bought only 3 dishes and the remaining 7 dishes were sold to other customers.
-At present, if you want 10 dishes (additional 7 dishes) which have been sold out, you can’t buy from the same shop, but you need to find from some other shops.
+For example, there were 10 dishes of Mohinga (fish noodle soup) available in one shop, but you wanted and bought only 3 dishes and the remaining 7 dishes were sold to other customers.
+At present, if you want 10 dishes (additional 7 dishes) which have been sold out, you can’t buy from the same shop, but you need to find from some other shop.